IbrahimaDiallo32/Calculator/README.md

     ```
     dotnet run
     ```

 ![dotnetrun](https://github.com/IbrahimaDiallo32/Calculator/assets/111923854/e4847ab5-d416-4807-ae6e-85c15ddc7390)

-If you encounter this issue shown below, free up your port and try running it again with the "dotnet run" command.
+**Issues fix**: If you encounter this issue shown below, free up your port and try running it again with the "dotnet run" command.

 ![dotnetrunerror](https://github.com/IbrahimaDiallo32/Calculator/assets/111923854/d07e0f9a-129a-45a2-83bc-c4b610e5bc55)

 7. After the application starts, launch a browser and connect to HTTP://localhost:5166 (port number) by copying and pasting the link on the browser from the terminal.